UK women are being ‘used as guinea pigs’ by ‘abortion reversal’ doctors

 "GMC good practice guidelines state that when prescribing a medicine off-label, a doctor must be satisfied that there is sufficient evidence or experience of using the medicine to demonstrate its safety and efficacy.
 To our knowledge, the only randomised control trial had to be abandoned due to unsafe outcomes for participants,” the spokesperson added.

 In response to questions from openDemocracy, Heartbeat said APR is “a cutting-edge application of a time-tested, FDA-approved treatment used for decades to prevent miscarriage, preterm birth, and support ongoing pregnancy.”

 The group suggested that the lead researcher on the US study is biased towards abortion access and claimed his study “actually showed that the abortion pill carries major health risks.”
 It claimed: “More than 2,000 women have successfully stopped an abortion and saved their children through the life-saving intervention of APR.”

 SPUC said it “consulted with medical professionals prior to providing any information directing women to the APR hotline.
-It is our understanding that APR is safe for both mother and baby”.
-It also claimed that the cancelled US study was “deeply flawed” and that medical bodies which have cautioned against this ‘treatment’ “are known for taking pro-abortion positions.”
+It is our understanding that APR is safe for both mother and baby.”
+It also claimed that the cancelled US study was “deeply flawed” and that medical bodies that have cautioned against this ‘treatment’ “are known for taking pro-abortion positions.”

 Get our weekly email